 - Category: Penetration testing tool

 - Features: sqlmap is a penetration testing tool that specifically targets database servers.
-It can exploit vulnerabilities not just through SQL injection attacks, but through many other forms of attack.
+It can exploit vulnerabilities on dozens of types of database servers not just through SQL injection attacks, but through many other forms of attack.
 For example, it can crack passwords, escalate privileges and copy database tables.

 - Use case: Usually, sqlmap is used for penetration testing only.
 Because it can provide administrator-level access to databases, it may be better used on database servers in a staging or other nonproduction environment so as to avoid exposing sensitive data.